Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Experiments and Results

 where \(\tau_{\min}=15\) samples prevents spurious early returns introduced by noise or oversampling.
 For reference, ground-truth first returns are computed from the unwrapped phase \(\theta(t)\) as the smallest \(j>i\) such that \(\theta[j] \ge \theta[i] + 2\pi\).
 As in Section~\ref{sec:accDenoising}, we evaluate four scales per filtration taken from the dominant \(H_1\) class: \(B\), \(B+\tfrac{1}{2}(D-B)\), \(D\), and \(D+\tfrac{1}{2}(D-B)\).

+Fig.~\ref{fig:pd_clean_noisy} presents the persistence diagrams of the clean and noisy signals for both Vietoris–Rips and ellipsoidal filtrations, highlighting the dominant \(H_1\) features under each setting.

-Figures~\ref{fig:recurrence_clean_2x4} and \ref{fig:recurrence_noisy_2x4} show the recurrence structure across scales.
-On the clean signal, ellipsoidal neighbourhoods detect almost all first returns across scales except at the birth scale.
+Figs.~\ref{fig:recurrence_clean_2x4} and \ref{fig:recurrence_noisy_2x4} compare first-return-time estimates across persistence-normalised scales.
+On the clean signal, ellipsoidal neighbourhoods match the ground truth most closely, and at the $H_1$ death scale recover the first return for nearly all indices.
 In contrast, fixed-radius balls struggle as the period shortens: first returns are frequently missed at all scales, and at larger scales balls span opposite sides of the bottleneck, producing spurious early returns.
-Under noise, ellipsoidal neighbourhoods capture more first returns, missing only one first return at the largest scale.
+Under noise, ellipsoidal neighbourhoods capture more first returns.
 Importantly, no spurious early returns are caused by the bottleneck which makes it possible to estimate returns for all points.

+Because the ellipsoidal neighbourhoods are point-specific, the induced recurrence relation is generally asymmetric (i.e.\ $x_j \in \mathcal{N}_i$ does not imply $x_i \in \mathcal{N}_j$), which naturally leads to a directed recurrence plot.
+In this work, we focus on first-return times and leave the construction of directed recurrence plots, and the corresponding Recurrence Quantification Analysis (RQA) measures, to future work.